nio-blocks/elcometer456/README.md

 In its current state, this block assumes that the device is connected via bluetooth and will only start if a virtual serial port can be opened.

+NOTE:  Block can be replaced with a more robust serial read block

 Properties
 --------------